Warner Music wins EU okay for Parlophone buy

-BRUSSELS, May 15 (Reuters) - Warner Music won EU regulatory approval on Wednesday to buy the Parlophone Label Group from Vivendi’s Universal Music Group for 487 million pounds ($743.01 million).
+BRUSSELS (Reuters) - Warner Music won EU regulatory approval on Wednesday to buy the Parlophone Label Group from Vivendi’s (VIV.PA) Universal Music Group for 487 million pounds ($743.01 million).

 The EU antitrust authority said it did not see any competition issues from the Warner deal.
 Warner is owned by privately held Access Industries Inc.